 A weighted sequential hot-deck procedure was used to impute for missing expenditures as well as total charge.
-The procedure uses survey data from respondents to correct for missing non-respondent data, while preserving the respondents' weighted distribution in the imputation process.
+This procedure uses survey data from respondents to replace missing data, while taking into account the respondents' weighted distribution in the imputation process.
 Classification variables vary by event type in the hot-deck imputations, but total charge and insurance coverage are key variables in all of the imputations.
 Separate imputations were performed for nine categories of medical provider care: inpatient hospital stays, outpatient hospital department visits, emergency room visits, visits to physicians, visits to non-physician providers, dental services, home health care by certified providers, home health care by paid independents, and other medical expenses.
+Within each event type file, separate imputations were performed for flat fee and simple events.
 After the imputations were finished, visits to physician and non-physician providers were combined into a single medical provider file.
 The two categories of home care also were combined into a single home health file.